inestacanho/inestacanho.github.io/index.markdown

 ## Topic Introduction

 San Francisco, one of the most popular cities in the United States (House of Travel), draws many tourists yearly with its iconic landmarks, picturesque views, and well-known neighborhoods.
-However, with high tourism comes an increased exposure to the possibility of theft and crime, particularly for these visitors unfamiliar with the area.
-One of the most common types of crime that tourists are exposed to is pickpocketing (Harper, 2001), which is classified under the category Larceny/Theft.
-(FBI)
+However, with high tourism comes an increased exposure to the possibility of theft and crime.
+These visitors unfamiliar with the area might be more prone to become targets.
+One of the most common types of crime that tourists are exposed to is theft (Ronald W. Glesnor and Kenneth J. Peak, 2004).

-Therefore, in this analysis, we will examine **Larceny/Theft trends** in San Francisco from **2014 to 2024**, aiming to understand how the trends fluctuate throughout the years and how they relate to the city's **landmarks** (obtained from (DataSF, 2025)).
+Therefore, in this analysis, we will examine **Larceny/Theft trends** in San Francisco from **2014 to 2024**, aiming to understand how the trends fluctuate throughout the years and how they relate to the city's **landmarks** (obtained from (DataSF, 2025)) that tourists often tend to visit the most.
 By analyzing these patterns, we hope to help tourists avoid/be aware of high-risk areas and thus navigate the city more safely in the present day.

 ## Crime Overview